Of Black Pudding & Charcoal Pumpkin Croissants: What does it look like, you ask?

 Black charcoal pumpkin croissant.

-It was basically a high quality savoury butter croissant with charcoal mixed into the pastry dough, and pockets of pumpkin (paste?) inside, between the pastry layers... as can be seen in the small yellowish spots in this cross section.
+It was a high-quality savoury butter croissant with charcoal mixed into the pastry dough, and pockets of pumpkin (paste?) inside, between the pastry layers... as can be seen in the small yellowish spots in this cross section.

 Small pockets of pumpkin (paste?) can be seen between the layers of pastry.